• Skip to primary navigation

 Lotus Biscoff spread is sold UK-wide and you'll find it in most large supermarkets and stores.
 It's usually located next to the jam, peanut butter and other spreads.

-Why won't my white chocolate Biscoff fudge set?
+Why won't my fudge set?

 3 pieces of white chocolate biscoff fudge stacked on top of one another

-That's all for this white chocolate and Biscoff fudge recipe.
+I hope you like my 3-ingredient Biscoff fudge recipe.
 If you find this post useful, please give it a share using the share buttons on this page.
 Enjoy!

 squares of easy lotus biscoff fudge